Vheekey/Vheekey/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a **Software Engineer** with several years of experience, specializing in **backend systems architecture and technologies**.
-I've had the opportunity to lead projects, work with amazing team mates, provide technical consultancy, solely design and build projects and features, build admin systems and work with companies in the **Financial Technology Industry, E-commerce, Food technology and the Sports and Gambling industry**.
+I've had the opportunity to lead projects, work with amazing team mates, provide technical consultancy, solely design and build projects and features, build admin systems and work with companies in the **Financial Technology Industry, E-commerce, Food technology and the Sports and Gambling industry** working with both new and legacy applications.
 While my professional work resides on other platforms apart from Github, here on GitHub, I showcase my **fun projects** and ongoing **learning journey**.

 ---